 For the Commonwealth to establish guilt beyond a reasonable doubt, that the defendant:

-- Intentionally engaged in actions which caused bodily injury to the other person; and
+- Which caused bodily injury to the other person

 Transferred Intent Applies to Assault and Battery